nishujangra/balancerx/README.md

 - 🪵 Request logging with optional file output
 - 🔧 Easy to extend with new strategies
 - ⚡ Reverse proxy support using `net/http/httputil`
++ 🩺 Active health checks for backend availability
++ 🪵 Request and response logging with optional file output

 ---